RimshaBibi/user-tasks/README.md

     - Description: Authenticated user retrieve all his task.
     - Request Headers:
       - `authorization` (string) : Authorization token is provided here.
+    - Request Query:
+      - `page` (number) : Number of the page.
+      - `size` (number) : Number of the data shown.
     - Response:
-    - 200 (OK): Successfull retrieval of the task.
+    - 200 (OK): Successful retrieval of the tasks.
         - Array of tasks, each with the following properties:
           - `user_id` (string): Unique user identifier.
           - `task_id` (string): Unique task identifier.
           - `title` (string): Title of the task.
           - `description` (string): Description of the task.
+          - `createddate` (string): Date when task is created.
+          - `updateddate` (string): Date when task is updated.
+    - 400 (Invalid Request): Page and size are not available and page and size are not number.
     - 404 (Not Found): No user exist and No task Found.
     - 500 (Internal Server Error): An internal server error occurred while processing the request.